 My Tiles have started cracking – what can I do to stop it?

-Unfortunately, there’s not much you can do, unless you want to avoid that section of the floor and being generally careful.
+Unfortunately, there’s not much you can do besides keeping heavy objects away from that section of the floor and being generally careful.
 All of the things causing the tiles to crack are already done, so there’s very little to remedy the situation.
 If the underlying structure isn’t supporting the tile well enough, the only thing to do is live with it until you’re able to remove the tile and start over.
 If this is cracked tile in a shower, and you are seeing signs of a leak beneath a shower, there’s a good chance the mortar bed in the shower pan has been compromised.
 A repair or a rebuild is likely in order.

 What if they are only hairline cracks?
 Am I still in trouble?